Genealogical & Historical Research Collections

 Scattered volumes for Bay View (village), Milwaukee (city) and Towns of Franklin, Granville, Greenfield, Lake, Milwaukee, Oak Creek, and Wauwatosa.

-The library book catalog includes 19th and 20th century volumes relating to local and state history.
+The library book catalog includes volumes relating to local and state history dating from the 19th century.

-Alphabetical card index by firm name.
+Alphabetical index by firm name.
 Includes published business information and pamphlet files.

 These records can be requested through an online form.